Zhores Alferov: Early life and education

-Alferov was born in Vitebsk, Byelorussian SSR, Soviet Union, to a Belarusian father, Ivan Karpovich Alferov, a factory manager, and a Jewish mother, Anna Vladimirovna Rosenblum.
+Alferov was born in Vitebsk, Byelorussian SSR, Soviet Union, to a Russian father, Ivan Karpovich Alferov, a factory manager, and a Jewish mother, Anna Vladimirovna Rosenblum.
 He was named after French socialist Jean Jaurès while his older brother was named Marx after Karl Marx.
-Alferov graduated from secondary school in Minsk in 1947 and started Belarusian Polytechnic Academy.
+Alferov graduated from secondary school in Minsk in 1947 and enrolled in the Belarusian Polytechnic Academy.
 In 1952, he received his B.S. from the V. I. Ulyanov (Lenin) Electrotechnical Institute (LETI) in Leningrad.
 Starting in 1953, Alferov worked in the Ioffe Physico-Technical Institute of the Academy of Sciences of the Soviet Union.
 From the institute, he earned several scientific degrees: a Candidate of Sciences in Technology in 1961 and a Doctor of Sciences in Physics and Mathematics in 1970.

 Alferov then served as the director of the Ioffe Institute from 1987 to 2003.
 He was elected a corresponding member of the Academy of Sciences of the Soviet Union in 1972, and a full member in 1979.
 From 1989, he was Vice-President of the USSR Academy of Sciences and President of its Saint Petersburg Scientific Center.